LewisYoul/Curriculum_Vitae/README.md

 * **Attention to Detail -** An absolute requirement in my four years as a Labortory Scientist to ensure accurate, reliable results and successful procedures that can be utilised by others.
 Specifically the microscopic manipulation of mouse embryos.

-#### Passion for Learning

-I love learning, it is one of the reasons I initially became a biologist, an innate curiosity for the natural world.
+* **Passion for Learning -** I love learning, it is one of the reasons I initially became a biologist, and the reason I chose to transition to web development.
 You can never know it all, or enough.
-This is a challenge I enjoy tackling on a daily basis and it translates well into a development environment.
-There are so many languages, platforms and that there is always something new to progress your creations.

-#### Proactive

-Consistently looking for projects to work on and ways to improve, will actively contact others to collaborate and increase my knowledge.
-In previous employment at The Francis Crick Institute I concieved, developed and implemented a service for tracking the microbial gut populations of laboratory mice through gene sequencing.
+* **Proactive -** During employment at The Francis Crick Institute I concieved, developed and implemented a service for tracking the microbial gut populations of laboratory mice through gene sequencing.
 This required a significant amount of self-study and collaboration with resident bioinformaticians.

-#### Team Player

-From working in bars, managing volunteers on a farm and being part of a small laboratory service department I appreciate the importance of, and enjoy working as part of a team.
+* **Team Player -** From working in bars, managing volunteers on a farm and being part of a small laboratory service department I appreciate the importance of, and enjoy working as part of a team.
 Efficient teamwork increases efficiency and quality of output, it's also fun!

 ***